readthedocs/test-builds/docs/index.typ

 - This PDF is offered as a download for the version (flyout menu) and is linked from the HTML landing page.
 - The typesetting samples below render correctly.
+- Pull request builds pick up new commits: this line was added in a later commit to verify the PR build rebuilds the PDF.

 = Typesetting samples